4-Day Classic Inca Trail

 • International flights to Cusco, Peru.

 • Sleeping Bag.
-You can bring your own or buy one when you arrive at our office in Cusco for the orientation.
+You can bring your own or hire one when you arrive at our office in Cusco for the orientation.

 • Extra Porter if your luggage is more than 12 pounds.